CDCgov/prime-reportstream/frontend-react/docs/proposals/0003-uswds-react-components.md

 #### Description

 Many of the USWDS components are not very complicated from a Design, animation and overall front-end point of view.
 Re-creating them from the ground up, especially potentially very complicated components like ReportStream's proposed new tables, would give us granular control and better testing.
+Engineers would have to make the case for how their markup is structured taking into considering responsiveness, web-browsers and accessibility.

 #### Pros